ThePoorPilot/manjaro-removed-pkgs/README.md

 Packages are currently hosted in a github release here: https://github.com/ThePoorPilot/manjaro-removed-pkgs/releases/download/x86_64/

-Hourly sync is now working, but in testing.
+Hourly sync is now working, and the most recent sync time is listed on the release page.